 - 1 red pepper, de-seeded and sliced

-- 2 sprigs rosemary, leaves picked and finely chopped
+- 1 sprig thyme or rosemary, leaves picked and finely chopped

 - 3 bay leaves